 This chocolate oatmeal recipe is my go-to whenever I'm craving dessert but want to stick to a healthy diet.
 They're comforting, satisfying, filling, and delicious.
 The recipe tastes like an indulgent treat but it's made with wholesome, guilt-free ingredients.
 That's right - you can now enjoy dessert for breakfast with these 10-minute chocolate oats.
 What better way to guarantee a great day ahead than to start it with a chocolate-filled breakfast?

 These chocolate oats are adapted from my foolproof Peanut Butter Oatmeal.
-It’s a very similar recipe, but cocoa powder is added and peanut butter is subtracted.
-If you love them, you will adore my Chocolate Banana Baked Oatmeal too.
+It's a very similar recipe, but cocoa powder is added and peanut butter is subtracted.
+If you love them, you will adore my Chocolate Banana Baked Oatmeal and Chocolate Overnight Oats too.

 This chocolate oatmeal is:

 - Vegan, dairy-free, gluten-free, soy-free, and oil-free

 - Rich, chocolatey, and naturally sweetened with maple syrup

 - A quick and easy breakfast recipe // Made in 10 minutes or less

 - A one-pot recipe that's made with pantry staples

 - Healthy enough for breakfast but delicious enough for dessert!

 What ingredients are in chocolate oats?